galaxyproject/training-material/topics/introduction/tutorials/origins_science/tutorial.md

-It is with Anaximander (610-546 BC), considered to be the most important figure among the Milesian physicists, with whom appears the first description in purely natural terms of the origin of the world and of life, described in terms of organic life in line with the threadzoist conception of reality[^30] .
+It is with Anaximander (610-546 BC), considered to be the most important figure among the Milesian physicists, with whom appears the first description in purely natural terms of the origin of the world and of life, described in terms of organic life in line with the hylozoist conception of reality[^30] .
 The latter considers that the first substance, the *ἀρχή* , must not have been a state of tangible matter, but a kind of basic common denominator of all sensible things arrived at